myuan27/myuan27.github.io/_pages/about.md

 News and Updates
 ----------------
+* **2024.10** Our paper "Occluded Meter Reading with Pointer Mask Generation Based on Generative Adversarial Network" has been accepted to *IEEE Transactions on Instrumentation & Measurement*

 * **2024.01** Our paper "Joint Optimization of Steel Plate Shuffling and Truck Loading Sequencing Based on Deep Reinforcement Learning" has been accepted to *Advanced Engineering Informatics*.